mitsuhiko/lucumr/2014/8/24/revenge-of-the-types.rst

 most part you really only notice their existence when you fail and an exception tells you that a type does not behave like you think it does.

-Python was very proud of it's approach to typing.
+Python was very proud of its approach to typing.
 I remember reading the language FAQ many years ago and it had a section about how cool duck typing is.
 To be fair: in practical terms duck typing is a good solution.
 Because there is basically no type system that fights against you, you are